chriss9931/chriss9931.github.io/_posts/2022-03-31-particle-swarm-optimization.markdown

 Particle swarm optimization (PSO) is an heuristic algorithm designed to simulate social behavior, or swarm intelligence.
 In order to find the global minimum of a function, a swarm of particles is created and placed in the search space.
-Then, for each particle a velocity is calculated using the particles previous velocity, personal best position, and the global best position.
+Then, each particle is given velocity using its personal best position and the global best position.

 The entire swarm moves each iteration, searching for the global minimum.
 If a particle moves to a location outside of the search space, then the particles position is set to the boundary of the space.